The future of music, made here.

 Deadline

-Applications for the 2024-25 academic year will be available in late August with a deadline in mid-September.
+Applications for the 2024-25 academic year are now available with a deadline of September 15th.

 Through the CPP Teaching Fellowship, a limited number of NEC students will be matched with partnership sites that they will visit on a weekly basis (between one and three hours per week) to provide lessons, sectionals, and/or music enrichment activities.
 Potential partnership sites include schools (elementary, middle, or high schools), after-school programs, or community centers, among other possibilities.
 All program logistics will be coordinated through the CPP Program, and the students will be paid through the Human Resources Office on a bi-weekly basis.
 Programming for the 2024-25 will likely be all in-person work, but procedures will be determined based on health regulations and policies.